hindutva/hindutva.github.io/content/paganology/mediterranian/spqr.md

   - Defeated Pompei Magnus
   - Conquered Egypt, fell in love with intelligent and manipulative Cleopatra
   - Returned to Rome to be offered the throne, but was murdered by Senators led by Brutus who were afraid of his rising popularity.
-- Kaiser (Caeser) Augustus Octavian, first emperor, avenger of his adapted father's murder, bringer of virtue and strength.
+- Kaiser (Caeser) Augustus Octavian, first emperor, avenger of his adopted father's murder, bringer of virtue and strength.
   - Got rid of critics such as Cicero.
   - He wisely sidelined the less disciplined soldier Marcus Antonius (based in Egypt, loving Cleopatra) and routed him.
   - As part of the succession arrangements, Augustus adopted Tiberius on 26 June AD 4, but first required him to adopt Germanicus, thus placing him next in the line of succession after Tiberius.